Table of Contents

 But that’s on par with any network marketing company out there.

-And to be fair, according to Bloomberg 8 out of 10 entrepreneurs who start ANY business fail within the first 18 months.
+And to be fair, according to the the U.S. Small Business Administration, 5 out of 10 entrepreneurs who start ANY business fail within the first five years.

 So no matter what kind of business it is, the odds are stacked against you.